Welcome to today's edition of the Rush 24-7 podcast.

 It need not be the case.

-Uh Gail Birmingham, Alabama, I'm glad you called and waited.
+Gail, Birmingham, Alabama, I'm glad you called and waited.

-Welcome to the EIB network.
+Welcome to the EIB Network.

-Yes, how are you today, Rosh?
+Yes, how are you today, Rush?

-Uh, listen, I'm a longtime listener, but I called in to defend professors.
+Listen, I'm a longtime listener, but I called in to defend professors.

-So I have lots of experience with professors, so let me defend them to this extent.
+So let me defend them to this extent.

-I think what is offensive about Obama's presentation is Let me tell you what happens to professors that go awry.
+I think what is offensive about Obama's presentation is, let me tell you what happens to professors that go awry.

 Professors get in front of that lectern.